-Cyber Bullying is a crime.
+Cyberbullying is a crime in some states.
 It's also a crime to publish something that is “libelous” – meaning writing something insulting or something that could harm someone's reputation.

 Most Internet Service Providers (ISPs) have Acceptable Use Policies (AUPs) that define privileges and guidelines for users and the actions that can be taken for violated guidelines.

 ISPs and cell phone service providers can help clients track down the appropriate service provider in response to Cyber Bullying.

 If Your Child is a Cyberbully

 According to the Electronic Communications Privacy Act, law enforcement can get your information.
 The parents of Cyberbullies may be liable for the mental health and emotional damages caused by their child to another child.
 If the cyberbullies parents is aware of the situation or has received a letter of complaint, then they have “knowledge and notice” of harmful activity.
 By paying for the telephone bill and internet charges in their home – they are legally responsible for the acts of their children while on the computer and in their care.
 Parents can be sued for damages.